Varo Bank Review

 Varo Savings Tools

-To help you work toward your savings goals, Varo offers a couple of useful savings tools called Save Your Pay and Save Your Change.
+To help you work toward your savings goals, Varo offers two useful savings tools called Save Your Pay and Save Your Change.

 Save Your Pay automatically takes a percentage of each direct deposit and transfers it to your savings account.
-You choose what the percentage is, and you can change it at any time.
+You choose the percentage, and you can change it at any time.

 With Save Your Change, Varo rounds every debit card transaction up to the nearest dollar and drops the remainder into your savings.